okayama1/Assignment3/README.md

-# Assignment3
+# Assignment 3

 This is the repo for ETC5513 Assignment 3 due on May 22 at 5:00pm.

 # The Goals of The Assignment:

-- Demonstrate that you are capable of creating a **group** reproducible **pdf** report using RStudio, Git and GitHub using all the tools that we have learnt.
+- Demonstrate that you are capable of creating a **group reproducible pdf** report using RStudio, Git and GitHub using all the tools that we have learnt.
 - Confirm that you are able to clone a repository locally and synchronise the changes to the remote GitHub repo.
 - Confirm that you can create meaningful commits so that the changes and the history of the project can be tracked.
 - Show that you can create and merge branches as well as resolve conflicts.
 - Please use the template provided in this repo.
 For this assignment, you do **not** need to modify the template.
-Also ensure that you do **not** include all the R code and R messages in the report.
+Also ensure that you do **not** include all the R code and R messages in the report output.
+You may choose to output code parts if those are relevant for the report output.

 # Tasks